The idea

 Problem: Returning users had no idea what changed between visits.
 And promo confirmations felt flat on screen.

 Solution: Added a /changelog page with a timeline of updates grouped by date.
-Also added a sound toggle that plays an audio clip when promos are active.
-The toggle evolved into a beat-reactive mode using the Web Audio API: frequency analysis detects kick drum transients and drives dynamic glow effects on promo cards, the message banner and the game card in sync with the music.
+Also added a sound toggle that plays Petey Pablo’s “Raise Up” when promos are active.
 When muted, the Petey icon pulses with a subtle glow to signal that sound is available.

 Outcome: Small touches that make the app feel like a living product, not a static page.